jnowak90/LocalMorphQ/README.md

 # LocalMorphQ — Getting Started

-This guide explains how to set up the environment and reproduce the data and figures from the paper.
+This guide explains how to set up the environment and reproduce the data and figures from the paper: Nowak et al., Unraveling the actin cytoskeletal role in the morphogenesis of pavement cells using mask-based approaches.
+(Submitted)

 ---